Pyro-Guard is pressure-impregnated, interior fire-retardant treated lumber and plywood for enclosed structural applications.

 Pyro-Guard should not be confused with fire-retardant surface coatings, because test requirements and code definitions are entirely different for each.
 Pyro-Guard is pressure impregnated and carries a flamespread rating derived by Underwriters Laboratories in the 30 minute ASTM E-84 flamespread test, while coatings are sprayed, brushed or rolled on the surface and flame tested for only 10 minutes.
 Fire retardant coated wood is superficially protected at best, and it does not meet code requirements for structural uses.

-Hoover Treated Wood Products warrants Pyro-Guard fire-retardant treated wood against defects in manufacture where the product is properly installed up to a maximum of 20 years.
+Hoover Treated Wood Products, Inc. warrants PYRO-GUARD ® fire retardant treated wood against defects in manufacture where the product is properly installed up to a maximum of 20 years.
 This warranty entitles the holder to repair or replacement of defective material, including the reasonable cost of labor and materials.

-Hoover Treated Wood Products warrants that its Pyro-Guard interior fire-retardant treated wood is manufactured under Underwriters Laboratories Inc. independent third-party Follow Up Inspection Service and that it meets or exceeds the following code requirements for interior fire retardant treated wood:
+Hoover Treated Wood Products, Inc. warrants that its’ PYRO-GUARD ® interior fire retardant treated wood is manufactured under Underwriters Laboratories independent third-party Follow Up Inspection Service and that it meets or exceeds the following code requirements for interior fire retardant treated wood:

-Further, Pyro-Guard treated wood products will meet or exceed the relevant ASTM Standards (E-84, D 3201) for interior fire retardant lumber and plywood.
+Further, PYRO-GUARD ® treated wood products will meet or exceed the relevant ASTM Standards (E-84, D-3201) for interior fire retardant treated lumber and plywood.

 The natural wood color and texture remains intact with Pyro-Guard.
 Raised grain may occur, especially on sanded plywood, and this is easily removed by sanding.
-Marks may be left by drying sticks on both sides of lumber and plywood.
-If these are undesirable, Pyro-Guard can be ordered with stick marks on one side only.
+Stick marks may be minimized by special order.

 Pyro-Guard was the first FRTW with plywood roof span ratings and lumber strength adjustments based on strength testing after prolonged exposure to elevated temperatures and moisture.